5 Chapter 5 – Launch Windows and Time

 LAUNCH WINDOWS

 A large part of orbital mechanics is actually getting the object we want into space.
 Most of the time, we have a specific set of orbital elements (COE’s) that are predefined, and our job is to get that object into that orbit.
-A launch window is a period of time that we have where we can directly send the object into the specific obit we want.
+A launch window is a period of time that we have where we can directly send the object into the specific orbit we want.
 It would be possible to simply shoot it to an arbitrary location and do some orbital maneuvers that we will discuss later, but that would be a waste of fuel and time.
 Instead, we can determine a set launch time and angle that will essentially place our object directly into orbit.
 Unfortunately, there are some limitations such as launch site, as well as the limitations of the launch vehicle that could cause a direct launch to be impossible.

 There are 3 cases that need to be considered: when inclination is less than the launch site latitude, when inclination is equal to the launch site latitude, and when inclination is greater than the launch site latitude.
 This will take getting to know some knew terms.
-We will look at these terms morse closely later, but it is good to be familiar with the nomenclature.
+We will look at these terms more closely later, but it is good to be familiar with the nomenclature.

 L0: Launch Site Latitude